 If an organisation hires top executives with poor communication skills, there’s only so much a communication department can do to mitigate adverse effects cascading from the top.

 Examples of action items:

 Training high-level executives to become solid communicators

 High-ranking executives must also express their leadership at a high level, albeit not as high as top executives.
-Any lack in such abilities should be mitigated with continuous training in communicative leadership — facilitated by the communications department.
+PR professionals should mitigate any lack of such abilities with continuous training in communicative leadership — facilitated by the communications department.